ZippoLag/MeatyBlazor/MeatyBlazor/README.md

 This document will try and provide an outline (recipe?!) of what we'll be adding on the next commit, and a brief changelog of what was added on the previous.

 ## Changelog
-- Added thorough coverage for Index and MainLayout
+- Demo I

 ## Next steps
-- Demo II
+- Implement Counter component
+- Implement Counter list component